Ordisoftware/Hebrew-Calendar/README.md

 #### Application

-- Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.
+- Add auto-backup bookmarks.
+- Add import button to the GPS box on the first start.
 - Add option to indicate parashah and Torah reference in upper or sentence case.
 - Add option to set primary source for check update between author's website or GitHub.
 - Add preference tab to setup keyboard shortcuts.
 - Add dark theme for monthly view.
 - Add print boards.
+- Add option to generate a fixed interval (if the current year is within).
+- Improve weekly parashah description box to have access to the tools for the study.
+- Improve weekly parashah description box to have a screenshot button.
+- Improve notices to be in only one window having a page control like preferences.
+- Improve food notice with details and cooking recipes.
+- Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.
 - Rewrite the reminder.

 #### Data

+- Add import parashot board.
 - Add user reminders for other people's events like birthday and yahrzeit.
 - Add user reminders for personal solar and lunar anniversary of birth.
 - Add user reminders for small religious festivals.